Ming dynasty literature: From 1520 to the early 1570s

 During this period, the novel emerged as a popular genre, drawing from earlier sources in the vernacular and circulating among storytellers.
 Three notable works from this time include the oldest known edition of the Romance of the Three Kingdoms from 1522, Water Margin which was printed around 1550, and Journey to the West which was published during the reign of the Jiajing Emperor.
 Scholars during this time also had a taste for rewriting earlier literary sources, not just limited to women's or popular literature, but also seen in the theatre.
 Li Kaixian was a prime example of this, as he edited an anthology of plays from the Yuan dynasty (in the form of zaju) and also wrote a chuanqi (a southern theatrical form) called Baojian ji, which was inspired by a passage from Water Margin.

-In the field of poetry, the fugu school saw a resurgence in the 1550s with the emergence of the "Later Seven Masters", led by Li Panlong (1514–1570).
+In the field of poetry, the fugu school saw a resurgence in the 1550s with the emergence of the "Latter Seven Masters", led by Li Panlong.
 Li was most renowned for his collections of Tang poetry.
 Following his died in 1570, the most prominent member of the Seven Masters was Wang Shizhen.
 His diverse poetic works and prose extend beyond the boundaries of the fugu movement, making him more comparable to Yang Shen.